JovelRamos/RateMySJSU/README.md

-# SJSU Class Schedule Enhancer
+# SJSU RMP Extension

 ## Overview

-The SJSU Class Schedule Enhancer is a Google Chrome extension designed to integrate RateMyProfessors (RMP) data directly into the class schedule tables at `https://www.sjsu.edu/classes/schedules/*`.
+The SJSU RMP Extension is a Google Chrome extension designed to integrate RateMyProfessors (RMP) data directly into the class schedule tables at `https://www.sjsu.edu/classes/schedules/*`.
 This extension enriches the standard schedule view by providing additional insights into professors' ratings, aiding students in making informed decisions when selecting courses.

 ## Features